oceanprotocol-archive/dev-ocean/doc/security/production-security-mvp.md

 Forked from: https://github.com/paritytech/parity-ethereum
 Topic:
 Branch: master
+Already audited?: no
+Need to be Audited?: nice to have
 ```

 Parity Secret Store is a feature included as part of the Parity Ethereum client that allows users to store a fragmented ECDSA key on the blockchain, such that retrievals are controlled by a permissioned Smart Contract.